ericfreyss/mwes/_posts/2026-01-11-cybercrime-ecosystems-news-of-the-week.md

 lang: en
 ---

+**AI GENERATION: This weekly review is generated automatically and edited**

 For several years now, I have argued that cybercrime should not be viewed as a collection of isolated tools (a botnet here, a ransomware strain there, a phishing campaign somewhere else), but as an **ecosystem** of actors, services, and infrastructures.
 The news cycle of the past week — from **Sunday 4 January to Saturday 10 January 2026** — provides yet another illustration of this.

 Across botnets, ransomware operations, initial access brokers and sector-specific pressure on telecoms, we see the same pattern: **modular services, shared infrastructures, and long-lived criminal value chains**.